Convolutional Model Trees: Performing a least-squares fit

-One evident efficiency is that the above sums in equation 1 for the $\alpha_i$ of the two child blocks add to the value of the $\alpha_i$ of the parent block for $i = 1, \ldots,d$.
-By doing just one sum as the samples are assigned to one child block, the sum for the other child block can be obtained by subtraction from the parent's sum.
+You can divide the numerator and the denominator by $N^2$ to get averages, but we keep the above for more efficient computation.
+For that purpose, we can append to each input vector the squares $(x_1^2, x_2^2, \dots x_d^2)$ and the products $(x_1 y, x_2 y, \dots x_d y)$.
+These extended vectors will save doing some multiplications with every new block and leaf-function while forming the model tree.
+They don't have to be copied during tree construction, just pointed to when needed for an operation.
+One evident efficiency is that the sums needed above for the two child blocks add to the value of the parent block.
+By doing just the sums for one child, the sums for the other child can be obtained by subtraction.